shivannis/xandr-docs-public/xandr-docs/articles/bidders/creatives-screen.md

 ---
-title : Bidders - Creatives Screen
+title : Creatives Screen
 description : Learn all about Creatives Screen and how a Bidder can see their creatives, and search for the creatives here. ms.date : 11/23/2023

 ---

-# Bidders - Creatives screen
+# Creatives screen

 The **Creatives** screen is where a bidder can see their creatives, and search for the creative they would